|Mature Height:||16" - 20"|

 |Uses:||Excellent indoors as focal point or background|

-Red Anthurium Flamingo Flower House Plants
+Red Anthurium Plants for Sale Online

-Flamingo Flower or Anthurium does well with bright, indirect light and high humidity.
+Flamingo Flower or Red Anthurium does well with bright, indirect light and high humidity.
 These cheery flowers brighten up spaces indoors and look beautiful when placed in a matching brightly colored pot.

 The flowers are similar to calla lilies, peace lilies or even chinese evergreen.
 They consist of a spadix (vertical white part) surrounded by a bright modified leaf (spathe).
 The flowers vary in color from traditional red to pink, orange, white, green, purple and black.
 Flamingo flower prefers moderately bright light, and likes to stay moist without sitting in water or drying out excessively.